 How to Apply

 The first step is to submit the online application.
-After submitting your application, you will be able to log into your DePaul Portal to view a checklist of materials we have received or are still missing in order to complete your application.
-Please visit our Conservatory page to find detailed descriptions of the application requirements for your program.
+After submitting your application, you will be able to log back into your application portal to view a checklist of application materials and check the status of your application.
+Please visit our Graduate Conservatory page to find detailed descriptions of the application requirements for your program.